nxame/awesome/README.md

 - [OpenBMB/ChatDev](https://github.com/OpenBMB/ChatDev) - ChatDev 2.0: Dev All through LLM-powered Multi-Agent Collaboration
 - [PyCQA/pycodestyle](https://github.com/PyCQA/pycodestyle) - Simple Python style checker in one Python file
 - [Pythagora-io/gpt-pilot](https://github.com/Pythagora-io/gpt-pilot) - The first real AI developer
-- [SenteLabsAI/OpenExecutive](https://github.com/SenteLabsAI/OpenExecutive) - AI-powered virtual executive team — a single coherent executive persona backed by 8 specialist Claude agents (FastAPI + Next.js).
+- [SenteLabsAI/OpenExecutive](https://github.com/SenteLabsAI/OpenExecutive) - AI-powered virtual executive team — a single coherent executive persona backed by 8 specialist agents (FastAPI + Next.js).
 - [Shubhamsaboo/awesome-llm-apps](https://github.com/Shubhamsaboo/awesome-llm-apps) - 100+ AI Agents, Agent Skills and RAG Apps - Free and Open Source.
 - [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - AutoGPT is the vision of accessible AI for everyone, to use and to build on.
 Our mission is to provide the tools, so that you can focus on what matters.
 - [The-Vibe-Company/quivr](https://github.com/The-Vibe-Company/quivr) - Opiniated RAG for integrating GenAI in your apps 🧠   Focus on your product rather than the RAG.
 Easy integration in existing products with customisation!
 Any LLM: GPT4, Groq, Llama.
 Any Vectorstore: PGVector, Faiss.
 Any Files.
 Anyway you want.